Forms Rendering

 $form->addPassword('password', 'Password:')

-->addRule($form::MinLength, 'Password has to be at least %d characters long', 8)
+->addRule($form::MinLength, 'Password must be at least %d characters long', 8);

-the translator is called with the following parameters:
+the translator is called with these parameters:

 and thus can choose the correct plural form for the word characters